Code-4-Community/learning-resources/docs/week-3.md

 ```
 Here we see the creation of a component.
 The component's name is LuckyNum and displays our lucky number in a `<h1>`
 tag.
 We know this is a component because it is returning JSX to be displayed to a user.
 Notice how our `<h1>` is
 wrapped in a `<div>`.
 This is because React requires us to return a contained component.
-This means that there must be
+JSX can only have one
-a type of container that has what we want to display housed inside.
-In most cases using a `<div>` is the best way to
+outer element.
+All other elements must be between the tags of that outer element.
+In most cases using a `<div>` is
-go.
-However, you can use any piece of JSX as a wrapper/container.
+the best way to go.
+However, you can use any piece of JSX (HTML element) as a wrapper/container.

 So, we have covered that a component is just a piece of a React App.
-A cool thing we can do in React is that we can
+As we'll see later, React lets us compose components,
-use components that we have made in other components that we make.
+meaning we can use one component inside of another one!

 ### Using Components
 Remember our LuckyNum component we made above?
 We are going to use this component in our Profile component below in
-order to display your favorite number along with your name and favorite color.
+order to display our favorite number along with our name and favorite color.

 ```
 import React from 'react';